-To be eligible for department and College scholarships, applicants must be declared, professional-level RC majors enrolled at NDSU and in good academic and conduct standing in the College of Pharmacy, Nursing, and Allied Sciences.
+To be eligible for department and College scholarships, applicants must be declared, professional-level RC majors enrolled at NDSU and in good academic and conduct standing in the College of Health Professions.

 Allied Sciences Alumni & Friends

 Scholarships awarded on the basis of academic achievement, merit and need.
 Funding for these scholarships is provided by annual alumni and friends contributions.
-Applications are available from the Department of Allied Sciences.
-Deadline for receipt of application is July 1.
+Applications and deadline information are available online through Academic Scholarship Application Program (ASAP) .

-A $500 award to an allied sciences intern based on *C*ommitment to their major, putting *A*dvice to *P*ractice, and *P*erseverance.
-Applications are available from the Department of Allied Sciences.
-Deadline for receipt of application is July 1.
+$500 awards to allied sciences interns based on *C*ommitment to their major, putting *A*dvice to *P*ractice, and *P*erseverance.
+Applications and deadline information are available online through Academic Scholarship Application Program (ASAP) .

-A $1000.00 annual award based on academic achievement, extracurricular involvement and leadership within the college.
-Applications are available from the Department of Allied Sciences.
-Deadline for receipt of applications is July 1.
+A $750.00 award based on academic achievement, extracurricular involvement and leadership within the college.
+Applications and deadline information are available online through Academic Scholarship Application Program (ASAP) .

 Lambda Beta Scholarships